 Where ever you go in Canada during the summer, you are advised to bring a light jacket and some rainwear.

-Fall or autumn in Canada is my favorite time of the year.
-In central and eastern Canada, cooler temperatures in September provide relief from the heat and humidity of August and leaves on the trees begin their transformation to stunning shades of orange, red and yellow.
+Fall or autumn in Canada is a wonderful time of the year.
+In central and eastern Canada, cooler temperatures in September provide relief from the heat and humidity of August and leaves on the trees begin their transformation to stunning shades of orange, red, and yellow.
 Many people travel to take in this spectacular fall foliage in Canada.
 Intensity and variety of color are not as pronounced in western provinces, though the yellow larch makes for stunning autumn landscapes.

 Vancouver's ubiquitous rain slows down to make September one of the city's least rainy months, making autumn an attractive time to visit this popular Canadian city.